reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   * The web link should look like this example::

     `TCStat: Basic Use Case <../generated/met_tool_wrapper/StatAnalysis/StatAnalysis.html>`_.

-  * It will look like this on the web page:
+  *  resulting in the following displayed text:

     `TCStat: Basic Use Case <../generated/met_tool_wrapper/StatAnalysis/StatAnalysis.html>`_.

 Examples of the links can be seen in this